syncfusion-content/windowsforms-docs/WindowsForms/ComboDropDown/faq/Using-ComboBoxes-inside-ComboDropDown.md

 ---
 layout: post
-title: Using-ComboBoxes-inside-ComboDropDown | Windows Forms | Syncfusion
+title: Using-ComboBoxes-inside-ComboDropDown | WindowsForms | Syncfusion
 description: using comboboxes inside combodropdown
-platform: windowsforms
+platform: WindowsForms
 control: Editors Package
 documentation: ug
 ---

 # Using ComboBoxes inside ComboDropDown

-This section deals on how to use two comboboxes within the dropdown area of a ComboDropDown.
+This section deals on how to use two combobox within the dropdown area of a ComboDropDown.
 The panel contains two ComboBoxes and a Button.
 The text will change only after the Button had pressed.

 The steps are as follows.